peterm94/lagom-engine/README.md

 # Lagom

-Lagom is a game framework for Javascript games.
+Lagom is a game framework for Typescript games.

 # Basic Usage